rtts/photog-perl/README.md

 Photog!
 =======

+**NOTICE: Activity in this repository has stalled.
+For continued development of Photog! please visit [@konrul's fork](https://github.com/konrul/photog) or checkout [the complete rewrite in Python](https://github.com/rtts/photog-python)**

 Photog! turns a directory tree of source images into a photography website with nested albums of chronologically sorted photographs.
 It is created by [Jaap Joris Vens][1] who uses it for